geolessel/ex6502/README.md

 * As in the real CPU, the stack pointer is initialized to `0xFF`.
 However, since the stack lives in the address range of `0x0100` to `0x01FF`, the stack actually starts at address `0x01FF` and grows downwards towards `0x0100`.
-I would recommend against using any of those locations for program code or data.
+I would recommend against using any of those locations for program code or data unless you know what you are doing.

 * Currently, when the emulator encounters a `BRK` command (`0x00`) it does what the hardware does.
-Specifically, it pushes the high byte of the current address, then the low byte of the current address, then the current status register with the `B` flag set.
+Specifically, it pushes onto the stack the high byte of the current address, then the low byte of the current address, then the current status register with the `B` flag set.
 After this, it sets the program counter to the "interrupt vector" address (`0xFFFE`).
 The emulator also stops the CPU and currently cannot continue automatically (though you can manually point the program counter anywhere you'd like at this point).

 ## Background